FortressOne/docker-server/README.md

   udp and tcp
 - Edit `.env.production` and source
 - Run `docker-machine active` to confirm connection
-- Run `docker run fortressone/updater` to update progs
+- Run `docker exec -it docker-server_updater_1 /updater/sync.sh` to update progs
 - Update cloudflare to point to newly created EC2 instance

 E.G. I used this for Tokyo: